tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Edit saved test event](Images/lambda-add-new-test-default-selection.png)

 Choose the _Create new test event_ option, and you will notice that the previous test event remains as a template.
-Change the value of the `usdAmount` slot to zero to test the amount validation coded on the Lambda.
+Change the value of the `usdAmount` slot to zero to test the amount validation coded on the Lambda and name the new event as `convertErrAmount`.
 Click on the _Create_ button to continue.

 ![Create a new test event to cast amount value](Images/lambda-add-convertErrAmount.png)